Profit Calculator

 Is profit the same as margin?▾

-No. Profit is an absolute amount (e.g. $40).
+No. Profit is an absolute amount in currency (e.g. £40).
 Margin is profit expressed as a percentage of revenue (e.g. 40%).
 A high margin on a small sale can mean less total profit than a low margin on a large sale.
+Both matter — margin tells you how efficiently each sale generates profit; total profit tells you the actual financial result.

 Related Calculators